Sanborn-Young/MDpng2MDWebp/README.md

 If you run the program, it will present you with a dialog box, which is small and may not be focused.
 A picture of this box is below.
 You will need to hit "Open Markdown File" to activate a GUI file selector.
 You use the GUI file selector to find a file that has .png embedded images in it.

-The program is slow to load at first because it is compiled python, but once loaded, it is very quick to process a file.
+The program is slow to load at first because it is compiled python, but once loaded, is process and converts your current .md file page in less than a second.

 ![ProgramIcon](./README_display/Dialog2.jpg)